-Format of MTVM is identical to that of Loopback Message format defined in section 9. with the exception that the Loopback Transaction Identifier, in section 9.1., is replaced with the Session Identifier and the Op-Codes used is TBD4.
+Format of MTVM is identical to that of Loopback Message format defined in section 9. with the exception that the Op-Code used is TBD4.

 11.2.1.
 Actions by Originator RBridge

 The user is required at a minimum to specify either the distribution trees that need to be verified, or the Multicast MAC address and VLAN/FGL, or VLAN/FGL and Multicast destination IP address.
 Alternatively, for more specific multicast flow verification, the user MAY specify more information e.g. source MAC address, VLAN/FGL, Destination and Source IP addresses.
 Implementations, at a minimum, must allow the user to specify a choice of distribution trees, Destination Multicast MAC address and VLAN/FGL that needs to be verified.
 Although, it is not mandatory, it is highly desired to provide an option to specify the scope.
 It should be noted that the source MAC address and some other parameters may not be specified if the Backwards Compatibility Method of Appendix A is used to identify the OAM frames.